Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

   - assign elements based on distance from the seeds (called centroids)
   - compute new centroids and recomput clusters
   - repeat until it remain unchanged
-  Tthe disadvantage here is that we have to determine the number of clusters (K) at the beginning so we may have to tweak it later.
-It is also sensitive to outliers and the result depend on the initial seed selection
+  The disadvantage here is that we have to determine the number of clusters (K) at the beginning so we may have to tweak it later.
+It is also sensitive to outliers and the result depend on the initial seed selection.
 - SELF ORGANIZING MAPS (SOM)
 Allow to visualize and automatically cluster high dimensional data to a low dimensional space using a 2 layers feed forward neural network.
 This is a great advantage to make it easy to visualize and understand the result + i do not have to specify the number of clusters initially.
 However there are still some limitations because it is hard to compare result across different SOMs and expert knowledge is needed to decide the size of the map properly.
 - SEMI-SUPERVISED CLUSTERING
 Perform clustering but integrates beforhand extra knowledge in the data (e.g. "no fraud in this dataset").
-We can also put constraints about the clusters at different level (e.g. pre-classifying some points, minimum separation between clusters, balanced clusters)
+We can also put constraints about the clusters at different level (e.g. pre-classifying some points, minimum separation between clusters, balanced clusters).
 - One-class SVMs
-Use a linear optimization problem to separate outliers
+Use a linear optimization problem to separate outliers  .

 ##### Evaluating clusters
 It is not easy and there is no universal methods.
 An approach maybe measuring the sum of squared errors (SSE) or visualizing the clusters to compare the distribuition of the variables in the different clusters.